DLR-SC/cpacs2to3/README.md

 A tool to convert CPACS files from version 2 to CPACS 3.

 ## Quickstart
-Installation of cpacs2 follows the Python standard installation routine: Get the sources (e.g. using git) and run `setup.py install`.
-The dependencies should be installed automatically and you should be ready to go.
+The simplest way to install cpacs2to3 is to use the conda package manager.
+The dependencies should be installed automatically and you should be ready to go:

+	$ conda install -c dlr-sc cpacs2to3

 To convert a cpacs file, just call cpacs2to3 with the file to convert.

 	$ cpacs2to3 myaircraft.xml -o myaircraftv3.xml

 If the output file is not specified, no file will be written, but the cpacs file will be printed to the standard out.

 ## What is converted at the moment?